zygisx/CustomsSystem/README.txt

 CustomsSystem.

-Muitinës sistema.
-Direktorijos:
+Customs System - program for java course.

-src - kodo direktorija
+src - source folder
-bin - vykdomi failai
+bin - binary files folders
-lib - bibliotekos
+lib - libraries

-Programa sukompiliuoti ir paleisti galite run.sh (linux) arba run.bat (win).
+To compile and run program run run.sh (linux) or run.bat (win).

-Pagrindinæ klasæ galima importuoti ið failø customs.dat arba customsLotOfInspections.dat, pastarasis saugo apie 10 000 patikrinimu.
+Customs.dat and customsLotOfInspections.dat are data files for custom you can load it and work with prepared data. customsLotOfInspections.dat holds about 10 000 Inspections data.